ssbio/PDAC/README.md

-# PDAC Metabolic Modeling & Biomarker Discovery Repository
+# PDAC Metabolic Modeling Repository

 ## Overview
 This repository contains computational tools and metabolic models developed for the study *"GAN-Enhanced Machine Learning and Metabolic Modeling Identify Reprogramming Signatures and Vulnerabilities in Pancreatic Cancer"*.
 The framework integrates: